CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 * Improved interoperability and performance in connection with Hyper-V Network Virtualization (NVGRE).
 ** ** BranchCache

 BranchCache is a technique for optimizing the use of transmission capacity in the WAN, e.g. B. in the connection of field offices.
-To save bandwidth, BranchCache copies content from central servers and caches it in the branch office (so-called caching) so that they no longer need to be transferred when accessing it again.
+In order to save bandwidth, BranchCache copies content from central servers and caches it in the branch office (so-called caching) so that they no longer need to be transferred when accessed again.

 BranchCache is based on deep functions of the Windows file server.
 So files are divided into small sections to find and eliminate duplicates.
 In particular, smaller changes in large files do not lead to a complete retransmission.

-Configuration can also be done for larger institutions through a single small set of GPOs.
+The configuration can also be done for larger institutions through a single small set of GPOs.

 With Windows Server 2012 (R2), the cache is now encrypted, so that at least for normal confidentiality requirements on a further encryption about the volume can be waived.